What is an Internist?

 - Medical reference software

-What education or degrees do I need to become an Internist?
+What education is needed to be an Internist?

 Those thinking about becoming an Internist might also be interested in the following careers: